Why am I getting an error message 'cannot connect to p2p network'?

 Change your DNS settings to use a less restrictive DNS provider.
 Changing DNS providers is free for anyone and choosing the right DNS provider also typically speeds up your internet!
 Exodus recommends OpenDNS.
 OpenDNS uses the following name-servers:

-You can also view a full step-by-step setup guide for using OpenDNS.
+You can also read this step-by-step setup guide for using OpenDNS.

 Check Your Router Settings

-Exodus connects to multiple (dozens, if not hundreds) of P2P nodes in the digital asset networks.
+Exodus connects to multiple (dozens, if not hundreds) of P2P nodes from each digital asset network (Blockchain).
 This behaviour could appear to your router as a DoS (Denial of Service) attack since there are data streams coming in from multiple outside sources.

 If set up to do so, your router could start rejecting or throttling these connections.
 This could cause the 'Cannot connect to the P2P Network' error or you may notice that while Exodus is running, your browser and email clients (or any other app connecting to an outside source on the net) are either very slow to or unable to connect to a destination on the network.